Alec Baldwin sued by family of woman killed on set | DW | 15.02.2022

 Halyna Hutchins was killed in October when a gun Baldwin was pointing in her direction went off in his hand.
 Director Joel Souza was wounded in the incident.

-The family's legal team alleges that Baldwin had opted out of training for the type of weapon draw he was making when Hutchins was shot.
+The family's legal team alleges that Baldwin had opted out of training for the gun draw he was performing when Hutchins was shot.

 Baldwin claims he pointed the weapon at the instruction of Hutchins and that he did not pull the trigger.